intermine/im-docs/docs/system-requirements/software/postgres/postgres.rst

 Install Bioseg
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you are installing a version of Postgres below 9.2 you will need to install Bioseg to allow :doc:`bioseg`.
+If you are installing a version of PostgreSQL below 9.2 you will need to install Bioseg to allow :doc:`bioseg`.
 See the link for instructions.
-On Postgres 9.2 and above the necessary functionality is built-in.
+On PostgreSQL 9.2 and above the necessary functionality is built-in.

 Recommended Configurations